Epstein-Zin Utility Maximization on a Random Horizon: Introduction

-Finally, we recast our general results in a Markovian setting.
-The BSDE used to find optimal strategies reduces to a Hamilton-Jacobi-Bellman equation, which in turn simplifies to an elliptic boundary value problem.
-Under appropriate conditions, this boundary value problem has a unique classical solution; see Theorem~\ref{PDEapproach}, the Markovian counterpart of Proposition~\ref{P5}.
-This analysis facilitates comparing our paper with prior studies on Epstein-Zin utilities, many of which focus on the Markovian case.
-It also facilitates numerical computation, from which we directly observe the significant impact of a random horizon on optimal strategies, as mentioned above.

-It is of great interest to consider more general random horizons, than the ones adapted {\it solely} to the market filtration as we focus on in this work.
-The companion paper, Aurand and Huang \cite{AH20}, has pursued this direction: it studies optimal consumption, investment, and healthcare spending under Epstein-Zin preferences over an agent's random lifetime; namely, $\tau$ is the death time of the agent, which need not depend on the financial market.
+It is of interest to consider more general random horizons $\tau$ that are not limited to the market filtration.
+The companion paper \cite{AH20} pursued this direction: it studies optimal consumption, investment, and healthcare spending under Epstein-Zin preferences over an agent's random lifetime; namely, $\tau$ is the death time of the agent, which need not depend on the financial market.

 The rest of the paper is organized as follows.
 Section~\ref{EZ} establishes the existence and uniqueness of the Epstein-Zin utility process, for a given consumption stream.
-Section~\ref{CI} introduces the consumption-investment problem, derives candidate optimal strategies by dynamic programming, and proves that they are indeed optimal.
-Section~\ref{Examples} connects our BSDE framework to a Markovian setting.
-It shows theoretically that a random horizon can drastically change optimal strategies, and demonstrates it through a numerical example.
-Appendices collect all the proofs.
+Section~\ref{CI} introduces the consumption-investment problem, derives the candidate optimal strategies, and proves that they are indeed optimal.
+By connecting the BSDE framework to the settings of hitting times, Section~\ref{Examples} illustrates numerically how a random horizon drastically alters the optimal strategies in two concrete financial models.
+Appendices contain auxiliary results and all the proofs.